I think I’ve written this before. In fact, I know I have:

 My client’s first paycheck came in and the stub was delivered to “Chastity,” the loan processor, at the end of May, a full week before closing.
 That meant there was ample time between receipt of the paycheck and closing to meet the deadline.

 On May 31st, Chastity asked my client for two more pieces of info, and he immediately complied and sent her what she needed.

 On June 4th, we were nowhere close to where we needed to be in order to close the next day.
 I contacted Chastity via e-mail, who said I should extend the deadline to June 8th.
 I did.
 My clients were slightly upset, but could live with a few days delay.

-I decided to Google Pacific Finance Northwest to see if I could find anything, just for fun…and guess what I found??
+I decided to Google the internet lender’s company name to see if I could find anything, just for fun…and guess what I found??
 Negative reviews.
 What a shock!

 Meanwhile, the listing agent of the house my clients were trying to buy said, “If they would have used your guy in the beginning, this wouldn’t be happening.”
 I thought it to myself several times, and my client even emailed me the following after extension number one but before extension number two:

 “Ugghhh, I totally understand why it is better to go with someone local now.”

 Ultimately, eight days beyond the original closing date, my clients closed on their home.
 They love it.
 And, like most people, the memory of the extensions and frustrations are buried in the deep recesses of their mind.